lonelyenvoy/python-memoization/memoization/README.md

 # python-memoization

-A minimalist functional caching lib for Python, with TTL and auto memory management support.
+A powerful caching library for Python, with TTL support and multiple algorithm options.

 For usage and details, see https://github.com/lonelyenvoy/python-memoization